tryingsomestuff/muWR/README.md

 # muWR
-a micro web radio : simple, light, just need php on the server side

-Just use jquery, bootstrap and typeahead.
+a micro web radio : simple, light, just need php on the server side, just use jquery, bootstrap, typeahead and a HTML5 audio tag on the client side.

 A very simple html sample page is given but feel free to instanciate a muWR container in your own page.